 Getting clear and being honest + nuanced helps both you and your partner have your sexual desires satisfied.
 Yes -- it means you have to talk about sex.
 Yes -- it might be awkward at first, especially if you usually leave it at a simple yes or no. And yes -- it will help you have a more fulfilling and intimate sex life.

 When Sex Feels Like Too Much Work

 Somehow sex has become just another thing on so many of our to-do lists.
 I include myself in this because some days even I fall into this trap!
-But sex is an important part of many relationships and and it's the only thing that you share with your partner that you don't share with others.
+But sex is an important part of many relationships and it's the only thing that you share with your partner that you don't share with others.

 Most of us also have scripts for how sex happens: before bed, on a Sunday morning, after the date, etc. However, shaking up these scripts, though requiring a bit of forethought, can address some libido differences.

 Let’s say you’re really aroused at work and when you get home.
 Meanwhile, your partner comes home halfway through you prepping dinner.
 Rather than putting dinner on hold, you agree to have sex later.
 If you’re anything like me, after dinner, all you want to do is finish up some work, relax with TV or a book, and go to bed.
 Any of this sound familiar?
-If so, I recommend trying out these two strategies:
+If so, we recommend trying out these two strategies:

 - Have sex before dinner.
 Literally and metaphorically: have sex before end-of-the-day exhaustion and stress settles in.
 This can mean having morning sex, doing it as soon as you’re both home from work, or having sex before you leave for your date night.
 Not only will you have more energy, it also adds a sense of urgency: you just couldn’t wait until the evening.
 Plus you can play with various states of undress.
 I recommend removing just enough clothes so your body is accessible (e.g. penis out of zipper, skirt pulled over waist, and pants just below the butt).